 - Opening a large directory can hang the application for an extended period, particularly over long-distance networks

 - Some people clearly prefer WinSCP over FileZilla

 - WinSCP has no terminal window.
 Users who need a terminal need a separate client (see downloads page).

 WinSCP is good for managing a small number of servers and for implementing small-scale file transfer automation.

 Inability to automate key management makes it very cumbersome in large enterprises and makes compliance audits very difficult.

 WinSCP is open source and does not come with any support.
-For business-critical applications, commercial alternatives are recommended.

 Many organizations have massive amounts of SSH keys that must be properly managed.
 If left unmanaged, they pose a major risk and compliance issue.
 See more